Emergency Savings | Emergency Fund

 This can also be a time to discuss your situation with any creditors.
 Could your landlord put a rent freeze on your place or reduce the rent while you’re looking for work?
-Could you get a payday loan or installment loan to pay essential bills?
+Could you get an emergency loan such as a payday loan or installment loan to pay essential bills?
 Having a few strategies in place can help you shore up your finances further while you work through your budget emergency.

 You may have money hiding in plain sight.
 Could you get a refund from your child’s dance classes or summer camp as your circumstances have changed?
 Maybe you could skip your favorite meal kit now that you have more time to cook or lower the data on your cell phone plan if you’re living off your home WiFi.
 Going over the last month of charges can cue you into expenses you may have forgotten about.

 It’s also important to remember how the current reality has led to a new set of spending circumstances: No commuting means a lower monthly gas bill, and no on-site workdays means no money needs to be spent on work clothes.
 Download our quick expenses calculator to get a clear picture of what’s coming in and going out of your bank account each month.

 4. See what relief you might qualify for